scalawithcats/scala-with-cats/src/pages/monads/state.md

 We can "run" our monad by supplying an initial state.
 `State` provides three methods---`run`, `runS`, and `runA`---that return different combinations of state and result.
-Each method actually returns an instance of `Eval`, which `State` uses to maintain stack safety.
+Each method returns an instance of `Eval`, which `State` uses to maintain stack safety.
 We call the `value` method as usual to extract the actual result: